kyverno/website/content/en/docs/Writing policies/generate.md

 When a generate policy should take the source from a resource which already exists in the cluster, a `clone` object is used instead of a `data` object.
 When triggered, the generate policy will clone from the resource name and location defined in the rule to create the new resource.
 Use of the `clone` object implies no modification during the path from source to destination and Kyverno is not able to modify its contents (aside from metadata used for processing and tracking).

 The following table shows the behavior of deletion and modification events on components of a generate rule with a clone source declaration.
 "Downstream" refers to the generated resource(s).
-"Trigger" refers to the resource responsible for triggering the generate rule as defined in a combination of `match` and `exclude` blocks and "Source" refers to the clone source.
+"Trigger" refers to the resource responsible for triggering the generate rule as defined in a combination of `match` and `exclude` blocks.
+"Source" refers to the clone source.
 Note that when using a clone source with sync enabled, deletion of the rule/policy responsible for a resource's generation or deletion of the clone source will NOT cause deletion of any downstream resources.
 This behavior differs when compared to [data declarations](#data-source).

 | Action             | Sync Effect           | NoSync Effect         |
 |--------------------|-----------------------|-----------------------|